panzhao12/nggame/README.md

 # Nggame

-A mini game demo, match number 12 with the least clicks.
+A mini game demo using Angular, to match number 12 with the least clicks!